 All of these can be edited to fit within the covers of a book, so don’t be afraid to reach into the archives to get your book published.

-If you love to talk (and as a coach, you likely do!), then speaking your book just might be the trick that works for you.
+If you love to talk (and as a coach, you likely do!), then speaking your book might be the trick that works for you.
 A cell phone is all you need to write your book on the go.
-Simply talk your book while waiting in line to pick up the kids after school, while you’re out for your morning walk, or between client calls.
+Talk your book while waiting in line to pick up the kids after school, while you’re out for your morning walk, or between client calls.

 Send your audio files out to be transcribed, and all that remains is to edit the transcription.
 No matter how disjointed or awful it looks, you’ll find it’s much easier to edit even bad content than to start from scratch.

-Don’t let a lack of time hold you back from finishing your book.
+Don’t let a lack of time keep you from finishing your book.
 There’s no better way to build your audience and establish your expert status than to publish a book, and you owe it to yourself—and your business—to get your book out there.